Florence Meier Chase: Life

 She contributed to the Smithsonian's collections, donating plants from Spain.
 She died in Manahawkin, New Jersey in 1978 at the age of 75.

 Injury

 While showing the visitors around in the Smithsonian Castle on February 14, 1937, Dr. Meier stepped back, and forgetting that the trap door was open behind her, fell down through it to the floor below, and broke her back.
-She was taken to Garfield Memorial Hospital.
+She was taken to Washington's Garfield Memorial Hospital.
 At the hospital, she would be cared for by Dr. William Wiley Chase, the head of the surgery department.
 This was their first meeting, and they eventually married.